Staff | Board | Committees | Farmers

 In 2012, Grow Food Northampton signed a three-year lease of it’s 10-acre “East Field” to Slow Tractor Farm, owned by Andrea and Christian Stanley of Hadley, MA.
 Andrea & Christian are better known for their successful young business “Valley Malt”, that malts locally-grown barley to sell to local breweries.
 Slow Tractor Farm grows grains, corn and beans at the Northampton Community Farm.

 In 2013, Sawmill Farm, run by Kevin Korb and Susan Pincus, broke ground on 1.5 acres of the Northampton Community Farm.
-Their business has grown steadily over the past two seasons, growing greens for local restaurants and farmers markets, and medicinal herbs for its CSA shareholders.
-Next season they will work on 4 acres of GFN farmland.
+The business grew steadily, producing greens for local restaurants and farmers markets, and medicinal herbs for CSA shareholders.
+Susan has taken over the operation, which will focus entirely on herbs.

 Easthampton-based Mockingbird Farm began grazing cattle on GFN’s South and East Fields in summer 2013.
 The pilot relationship—Mockingbird’s access to our clover-rich pasture in exchange for their “mowing” and “fertilizing” services—was so successful that we have agreed to continue the lease and officially declare Mockingbird Farm our fourth farm business at the Grow Food Northampton Community Farm.
 Farmer, Pete Solis, has recently accepted the position of Farm Manager at Hampshire College.
 He is therefore downsizing Mockingbird Farm, but will still retain cattle and graze them on GFN community farmland.